 Everyone is telling you to “sit tight” regarding your retirement investments.
 But financial planner Galia Gichon, founder of Down-to-Earth Finance, says there are three things you should do to ease fears and feel more in control of your money:

 Open a vent.
 Gichon says it’s imperative to ratchet down anxiety, so you don’t make impulsive moves.
 It sounds simple, but venting to another human being; avoiding the news for several days; or consulting an advisor or other financial pro can be a powerful asset protector.

 Yes, the impact of these last 12 years could lower long-term returns.
 But don’t panic before you run some numbers.

 , and assume a more modest return of 5% annualized, instead of the common 7% or 8%.
 It could be reassuring to see how much growth is still ahead.

 Do no harm.

 —which you’ve been meaning to do anyway, right?—or sell a very small portion

-of your assets to feel more in control, Gichon says.
+to feel more in control, Gichon says.
 Or turn your attention to other aspects of your financial health.
 Is it time to refi?
-Pay off some debt?
+Pay off some debt

 You have a whole financial life; it’s not all about the stock market.